-As interesting as it may seem, at the moment this point of view raises more questions than it can solve; a thorough study of Rosen's theory from a relational/profunctorial point of view is the subject of current research \cite{mr_sys}, centered on a more categorically-informed account of $(M,R)$-systems.
-When moving from sets and functions to sets and relations, things become rather hairy, because the the ambient $\rAn$ is in no natural way a category, but instead a bicategory; its structure shall then be studied through 2-categorical machineries.
-(A blatant example of the fact that 1-dimensional niceness may fail to exist in $\rAn$ is that it lacks --even countable-- filtered colimits; this observation will play a central r\^ole in \cite{mr_sys}). \end{perspective} \begin{perspective}[Categorification] It is certainly worth to explore the following generalised setting: the category of $(2,A)$-analytica is the coslice $A/\Cat$, where $A$ is a (discrete or nondiscrete) category.
-Now, since $\Cat$ is not regular, \autoref{nogo} does not apply; on the other hand, the two categories remain not equivalent because of the way colimits are computed in $\Pos$ and in $\Cat$ (a coequaliser of posets performed in $\Cat$ yields a preorder, \emph{qua} thin category, whereas the coequaliser performed in $\Pos$ requires an additional step, a `posetal reflection' that quotients out by the equivalence relation $aRb\iff a\le b\le a$; this additional quotient destroys the universal property of the $\Cat$-colimit).
+As interesting as it may seem, at the moment, this point of view raises more questions than it can solve; a thorough study of Rosen's theory from a relational/profunctorial point of view is the subject of current research \cite{mr_sys}, centred on a more categorically-informed account of $(M,R)$-systems.
+When moving from sets and functions to sets and relations, things become rather hairy because the ambient $\rAn$ is in no natural way a category but instead a bicategory; We shall then study its structure through 2-categorical types of machinery.
+(A blatant example of the fact that 1-dimensional niceness may fail to exist in $\rAn$ is that it lacks --even countable-- filtered colimits; this observation will play a central r\^ole in \cite{mr_sys}). \end{perspective} \begin{perspective}[Categorification] It is certainly worth exploring the following generalised setting: the category of $(2,A)$-analytica is the coslice $A/\Cat$, where $A$ is a (discrete or non-discrete) category.
+Now, since $\Cat$ is not regular, \autoref{nogo} does not apply; on the other hand, the two categories remain not equivalent because of the way colimits are computed in $\Pos$ and $\Cat$ (a coequaliser of posets performed in $\Cat$ yields a preorder, \emph{qua} thin category, whereas the coequaliser performed in $\Pos$ requires an additional step, a `posetal reflection' that quotients out by the equivalence relation $aRb\iff a\le b\le a$; this further quotient destroys the universal property of the $\Cat$-colimit).

 A natural alternative would be to consider \emph{adjunctions}, not equivalences; for example, since there is a natural embedding functor